When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Blue and brick wall bathroom, poster

-Periwinkle is a sort of pastel purple with some blue undertones.
-It’s the type of pastel that people don’t usually associate with coastal themes, but it feels very soothing to look at.
-Behr’s Periwinkle would make a great paint choice here.
+Periwinkle is a pastel purple with distinct blue undertones.
+It isn’t the first color people associate with coastal themes, but it is incredibly soothing.
+Behr’s Periwinkle is a great paint choice to achieve this soft, floral look.

 11. Cream